-Cartagena is a UNESCO World Heritage site, considered by many as one of the world’s most beautiful, fascinating and magical cities, Cartagena was founded by Spanish conquerors as a main port to bring Europeans and their goods into South America, and transport gold, silver and all sorts of plants, animals, minerals and handicrafts from all over the continent across the Caribbean and on to the Old World.
+Cartagena is a UNESCO World Heritage site, considered by many as one of the world’s most beautiful, fascinating and magical cities, Cartagena was founded by Spanish conquerors as the main port to bring Europeans and their goods into South America, and transport gold, silver and all sorts of plants, animals, minerals and handicrafts from all over the continent across the Caribbean and on to the Old World.

 Cartagena, located on Colombia‘s northern coast and facing the Caribbean Sea, is the most visited city in the country by tourists.
-The city has basically two main parts where tourists go, the walled colonial city (“ciudad amurallada”), which is truly amazing and has many fancy restaurants, clubs and hotels; and a long strip of hotel towers and condos fronting onto the beach, known as Boca grande.
+The city has basically two main parts where tourists go, the walled colonial city (“Ciudad Amurallada”), which is truly amazing and has many fancy restaurants, clubs and hotels; and a long strip of hotel towers and condos fronting onto the beach, known as Boca Grande.

-The old town in particular is best explored walking.
-Most places in Boca grande are also within walking distance.
+The old town, in particular, is best explored walking.
+Most places in Boca Grande are also within walking distance.
 Go to the Ciudad Amurallada (Walled City), also called “Centro Historico” and “Corralito de Piedra”.
 Inside the Old City, go to Las Bevedas (The Vaults), a construction attached to the walls in the Santa Catalina Bastion, from the top of this construction you will be able to view the Caribbean Sea.

 The most thrilling part of our holiday was while out on our boat trip to Islas del Rosario, when on our return back to the city we soon discovered some-one had been left behind on the island, having to turn back to fetch them.
-In the process we used more fuel than expected and soon found ourselves under dark stormy clouds, stranded in a lagoon, bargaining with locals to provide us with the fuel we needed to get us back.
-Approaching the city, it began to rain and thunder, lightening striking the nearby hills and battling some choppy waves.
+In the process, we used more fuel than expected and soon found ourselves under dark stormy clouds, stranded in a lagoon, bargaining with locals to provide us with the fuel we needed to get us back.
+Approaching the city, it began to rain and thunder, lightning striking the nearby hills and battling some choppy waves.
 We made it back but I left feeling like someone was watching above for thanks.

 I can’t help but remember so many good times in Cartagena, it left feeling I had a complete holiday, from culture, adventure, history, and most importantly, tons of fun.